AmanAhmed2002/NED2-tumor-excision/README.md

 | **Software Engineering** | GitHub, modular Python structure   | Clean code, documentation, version control    |
 | **Biotech / Med-Robotics**| ArUco markers, surgical simulacrum| Simulated surgical trajectory planning, safety considerations |

+Please see the pdf file for the concurrent media images that describe the robot and its movement.

 ---